setr/pychan/README.md

 ##TODO
 ### GENERAL FIXES
-- [ ] Thread/Index distinction isn't complete
+- [x] Thread/Index distinction isn't complete
        - May want to use template inheritance
        - Thread currently has [ 1 2 3 4 5 ] page numbers, where it should be options like [ expand all images ]
+       - I believe this is mostly complete now, but using an annoying number of if-else clauses. not sustainable.
-- [ ] Index has [ New Reply ] buttons on each thread, that spawn a new thread on writing
+- [x] Index has [ New Reply ] buttons on each thread, that spawn a new thread on writing
        - Either this needs to reply to the thread, and then redirect to it
-       - Or it needs to not exist, and only a [ New Thread ] button
+       - Or it needs to not exist, and only a [ New Thread ] button **Currently This**
-- [ ] Index needs to 404 if you try to go to a page that cannot exist (exceeds index_max_pages)
+- [x] Index needs to 404 if you try to go to a page that cannot exist (exceeds index_max_pages)
        - An empty page if pagenum is valid, but there simply aren't that many threads in existence (which it currently does)
 - [ ] [ New Thread ] runs on [ New Reply ] JS.
 Pretty sure I don't like this.
 - [ ] Deleting a post currently does not delete associated file(s), if any